kenrendell/dotfiles-install/README.md

 Prerequisites:

 * Arch Linux is booted in UEFI mode.
 Run `cat /sys/firmware/efi/fw_platform_size` and if the file exists, then the system is booted in UEFI mode.
-See [UEFI](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface#From_Linux).
+See [Linux UEFI](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface#From_Linux).
 * Secure boot is disabled and is in setup mode.
 Run `sbctl status` to check the secure boot status.
 * EFI partition is mounted in `/efi` directory.
 See [EFI partition](https://wiki.archlinux.org/title/EFI_system_partition#Typical_mount_points).
 * The root and swap partition must be labeled "SYSTEM" and "SWAP", respectively.